A flexible and differentiable coil proxy for stellarator equilibrium optimization: Numerical results

+To demonstrate our capabilities, we generate two MUSE-like vacuum fields using QUADCOIL proxies that minimize PM layer thickness and count, subject to a constraint of sufficient field accuracy.
+The first new vacuum field (A) uses a proxy that minimizes the peak density of a dipole sheet:

+The second new vacuum field, (B), uses a proxy that minimizes the sum of squared dipole density:

+Fig.~\ref{fig:ch:single-stage:taylor} shows the Taylor tests for $f_{c,A}(x)$ and $f_{c,B}(x)$.
+Note the close agreement between the adjoint and finite difference gradients.

-Fig. \ref{fig:ch:single-stage:flux} shows outer flux surfaces of the new vacuum fields.
-Fig. \ref{fig:ch:single-stage:qs} compares the rotational transform and QS quality among MUSE, MUSE++, and the two new vacuum fields.
-Both \eqref{eq: quadcoil A} and \eqref{eq: quadcoil B} have QS quality comparable to MUSE and lower than MUSE++.
+Fig.~\ref{fig:ch:single-stage:flux} compares the outer flux surfaces of MUSE, MUSE++, and the new vacuum fields.
+Fig.~\ref{fig:ch:single-stage:qs} compares the rotational transform and QS quality of MUSE, MUSE++, and the new vacuum fields.
+Both (A) and (B) have QS quality comparable to MUSE but worse than MUSE++.
 This is expected, as the QS quality term $\hat f_\text{T}$ in \eqref{eq:quasi-single example} will only attempt to match the QS quality of MUSE.
+As Appendix~\ref{sec:appendix_musepp} shows, while it is possible to achieve QS quality comparable to MUSE++ using QUADCOIL QSS optimization, the optimization terminates without making significant changes to the plasma boundary, yielding marginal improvements in $f_{c,A}$ and $f_{c, B}$.
+This suggests that MUSE++ may be a narrow local minimum in the QS objective landscape.

-Figure \ref{fig:bar} compares the dipole thickness $f_{c, A}$ and count $f_{c, B}$ among the four vacuum fields.
-As the figure shows, both \eqref{eq: quadcoil A} and \eqref{eq: quadcoil B} substantially outperform MUSE and MUSE++ in both $f_{c, A}$ and $f_{c, B}$.
-This is achieved without significant degradation in the QS quality or rotational transform.
-Vacuum field \eqref{eq: quadcoil A} achieves lower $f_{c, A}$, while vacuum field \eqref{eq: quadcoil B} achieves lower $f_{c, B}$.
-These behaviors are consistent with our expectations.
+Figure~\ref{fig:bar} and Table \ref{tab:proxy} compare the values of $f_{c, A}$ and $f_{c, B}$ among the four vacuum fields.
+As the figure shows, both (A) and (B) outperform MUSE and MUSE++ in $f_{c, A}$ and $f_{c, B}$.
+This is achieved without significant degradation in QS quality or rotational transform compared to MUSE.
+Vacuum field (B) outperforms (A) in both $f_{c, A}$ and $f_{c, B}$, suggesting that the landscape of $f_{c, B}$ may be smoother.
+It also seems likely that case (B) performs very well by "cheating'' on the target for the rotational transform (it does not match the MUSE rotational transform well in Fig.~\ref{fig:ch:single-stage:qs}), and in doing so, finds strong improvements in the other metrics.

+Tab.~\ref{tab:time} shows a comparison between the computational resources and time required to produce MUSE++, (A) and (B).
+While each QUADCOIL evaluation is slower than REGCOIL, the QUADCOIL QSS optimization converges in substantially fewer iterations and in a shorter time.
+The QUADCOIL QSS optimization also requires fewer computational resources, running on a single RTX 4060 (8GB) GPU instead of 16-CPUs.
+This is likely due to a combination of factors: QUADCOIL's adjoint differentiation scheme may be more robust than REGCOIL finite differencing.
+DESC uses auto-differentiation and may be able to compute gradients with lower resource use and better accuracy than VMEC finite differencing.
+QUADCOIL and DESC are both based on JAX \cite{jax2018github}.
+JAX performs just-in-time compilation and optimizes code structure for execution on GPUs.
+This may have allowed both codes to be compiled together and run in parallel on one GPU.